 This situation is understandably causing many people to feel anxious and uncertain about what lies ahead.
 One way to help ease anxiety about working from home is to be prepared.
 From implementing measures to safeguard your mental health, to ensuring you have all the equipment you need, there are several things you can do to enhance your productivity (cheap broadband, anyone?) and comfort while out of the office.
-Don't miss our round up of the best desk and best office chairs to help make you more comfortable too, or our top office organisation ideas and office storage solutions.
+Don't miss our round-up of the best desk and best office chairs to help make you more comfortable too, plus our selection of the best smart home devices.
+We also have guides on office organisation ideas, office storage solutions and best headsets for working at home.

 01. Stay disciplined